 Throughout Europe most education and training in homeopathy is offered by private schools and courses offering diplomas and licentiates.
-Education and training in homeopathy is unregulated in most European countries so there is no official definition of what is required to educate a competent homeopath.
 There is no single diploma or qualification which has Europe-wide recognition.

 ECCH, which represents the majority of professional and heilpraktiker homeopaths in Europe and the International Council of Homeopaths have published the ‘International Guidelines for Homeopathy Education’ in 2011.
 This document has been influential in establishing common standards of education and training across Europe and has become recognised as the established requirements within the profession worldwide.